 Ways to Use Tapenade

-There are about a million and one ways to serve Green Olive Tapenade, which is a beautiful, beautiful thing.
+There are about a million and one ways to serve Castelvetrano olive tapenade, which is a beautiful, beautiful thing.
 Again, because it’s ready in 5 minutes flat, it’s 100% my go-to appetizer for when friends drop by or when I need just one more thing to add to my cheeseboard.

 Here are my favorite ways to serve this tapenade:

-- At dinner with crusty sourdough bread alongside soup
+• At dinner with crusty sourdough bread alongside your favorite soup.

-- On flatbreads or socca along with black olive tapenade, artichoke tapenade, and tomato spread (as we did in France – the best!)
+• On flatbreads or socca along with tomato spread (as we did in France – the best!).

-- Spread over fish for an easy dinner
+• Spread over rosemary fish for an easy dinner.

 No matter how you serve it, I recommend bringing the olive tapenade to room temperature before serving to allow all of the flavor to shine through.